backearth1/Comfyui-MiniMax-Video/README.md

 3. Generated videos are saved in ComfyUI's output directory
 4. Video files are named as "time+trace_id"
 5. Use clear frontal images for best results
-6. if you don't add any image, the node will support text to video
+6. If you don't add any image, the node will support text to video
-7. if you want to add watermark, please check "Add Watermark" option in the node parameters
+7. If you want to add watermark, please check "Add Watermark" option in the node parameters
-8. if you open concurrent requests, please pay attention to the account configured with enough RPM
+8. If you open concurrent requests, please pay attention to the account configured with enough RPM
+9. The Image to Prompt node can help generate better video descriptions

 ## Troubleshooting